markevans/dragonfly/extra_docs/ActiveModel.md

 Using the accessors
 -------------------

-We can use the attribute much like other other active record attributes:
+We can use the attribute much like other other model attributes:

     album = Album.new

     album.cover_image = "\377???JFIF\000\..."             # can assign as a string...
     album.cover_image = File.new('path/to/my_image.png')  # ... or as a file...
-    album.cover_image = some_tempfile                     # ... or as a tempfile
+    album.cover_image = some_tempfile                     # ... or as a tempfile...
+    album.cover_image = album.band_photo                  # ... or as another Dragonfly attachment

     album.cover_image          # => #<Dragonfly::ActiveModelExtensions::Attachment:0x103ef6128...